 Table 1.
-Parameters for the rump mode of redis-shake Parameter Description Example source.address The connection address and service port of the source ApsaraDB for Redis instance.
+Parameters for the rump mode of the redis-shake tool Parameter Description Example source.address The connection address and service port of the source ApsaraDB for Redis instance.

 source.password_raw The password of the source ApsaraDB for Redis instance.

-SourcePass233Note If you use a database account other than the default database account to connect to the ApsaraDB for Redis instance, set this parameter in the following format:
+SourcePass233Note If you use a database account other than the default database account to connect to the ApsaraDB for Redis instance, specify this parameter in the following format:

 target.address The connection address and service port of the destination ApsaraDB for Redis instance.